Call Hospital Police at 262-4168.

 If you have information about a crime, but would prefer to remain anonymous, please complete our anonymous crime report form.

 The Appalachian Regional Healthcare System Police Department has full subject matter jurisdiction and powers to arrest in accordance with NC GS 74E.

 Appalachian Regional Healthcare System began as Watauga Medical Center, Inc. utilizing sworn police officers to provide security in 1974.
 Two part time officers were employed from the Boone Police Department and the Watauga County Sheriff’s Office, under the supervision of Sgt.
 Willie Trivette, who later became the first Chief of Hospital Police.
 The department continued to grow and became a 24 hour on-site department under Chief Lawford Critcher until his retirement in 1992.

-Under the direction of Robert M. Watson, Watauga Medical Center established a Company Police Department in August of 1993 under North Carolina General Statute 74-E. In 2005, Watauga Medical Center Company Police was dissolved and Appalachian Regional Healthcare System Company Police Department was established in order to service our newly created health care system with campus spanning both Watauga and Avery counties.
+Under the direction of Chief Robert M. Watson (Ret), Watauga Medical Center established a Company Police Department in August of 1993 under North Carolina General Statute 74-E. In 2005, Watauga Medical Center Company Police was dissolved and Appalachian Regional Healthcare System Company Police Department was established in order to service our newly created health care system with campus spanning both Watauga and Avery counties.
 Chief Watson served as the Chief of Hospital Police for 13 years until his retirement in August 2006 after 26 total years in law enforcement.

 The Appalachian Regional Healthcare System Company Police Department is currently directed by Shawn M. Peele, Chief of Police/Director of Safety and Emergency Management.
 The department employs 22 sworn police officers who have met and maintain all North Carolina Criminal Justice Training and Standards for law enforcement and commissioned by the North Carolina Attorney General Company Police Program.